 “I chose to use paper templates and use the traditional method of drawing around the templates, then adding the seam allowance.
 Label each template so that you know where they should be placed in the pattern.
 It’s important to try to use a fine marking tool for this to create accurate shapes.
 Keep the templates safe though, for a cheat’s tip to achieve perfect points!”

 This pattern was produced in association with Today’s Quilter Magazine.
 Today’s Quilter is the UK’s favourite magazine for traditional quilters.
 Read the magazine to improve your skills with beautiful projects, inspiring photos & expert advice.
 Plus learn all about quilt heritage!

-Read on to discover how to make your own beautiful Jubilee cushion…
+Read on to discover how to make your own beautiful Coronation cushion…

 New to quilting?
 You might find it useful to check out some of our quilting guides before you begin.
 Take a look at our quilting for beginners, quilt kits for beginners and best sewing machine for quilting guides.

 Planning a party?
 Find out how to plan a plastic-free Jubilee party with these tips from YourHomeStyle.

 - Fabrics Used “British Icons” available from Fabrics Galore, www.fabricsgalore.co.uk